 At Inspire Malibu, we offer a complete and comprehensive detox and treatment program for users with a meth addiction and a combination of meth and other substances, such as heroin and opioids.

 Not all treatment centers provide detox AND treatment, but our program is unique in that it offers both within the same program, supervised by board-certified addiction specialists.

 Some of the therapies we use in our meth addiction treatment facility include:

 - Cognitive Behavioral Therapy to treat the behavioral issues surrounding meth use

-- Motivational Enhancement Therapy to help users see the difference between life using meth and being sober, and how the choices they make impact the outcome on their life and relationships with family, friends, and work
+- Motivational Enhancement Therapy to help users see the difference between life using meth and being sober and how the choices they make impact the outcome of their life and relationships with family, friends, and work

 - Relapse Prevention Therapy to overcome cravings and triggers and stay clean in recovery

-Meth addiction can be extremely difficult overcome, especially alone, but with professional help and management, successful recovery is possible for everyone.
+Meth addiction can be challenging to overcome, especially alone, but with professional help and management, successful recovery is possible for everyone.